 The Growing Places Infrastructure Fund (GPIF) is a capital only fund of circa £8m used to invest in projects that create new jobs and deliver economic growth to the Swindon and Wiltshire area.

 It is a repayable loan, with negotiable repayment terms, that helps accelerate the delivery of projects that stimulate innovation, enterprise, growth or productivity gains.

 Loan payments are made in line with the development schedule drawn up in consultation with the Local Enterprise Partnership.

 A funding round in 2018 led to loan offers of between £800,000 and £2m being made, with projects due for completion and final repayments made by at least the end of 2021.

-In February 2018 a GPIF loan agreement was signed between Concertare Lansdowne Court, The Woods Group and Wiltshire Council (acting as the SWLEP’s accountable body) for £1,279,235 towards the construction of a new HQ and warehouse facility on Bumpers Farm Trading Estate, Chippenham.
+In February 2018 a GPIF loan agreement was signed between Concertare Lansdowne Court, the Woods Group and Wiltshire Council (on behalf of the Local Enterprise Partnership) for £1,279,235 towards the construction of a new HQ and warehouse facility in Chippenham.

 Video courtesy of Concertare